Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **LastModifiedAt**: July 13, 2020

+**How to fix the violation**:
+Since all the models that having 'x-ms-azure-resource' enabled are considered as ARM resource, If the output resource is not exactly a ARM resource,you should remove the extension from the model.
-**How to fix the violation**: For each resource which doesn't have a get operation,add the corresponding get operation.
+Otherwise,for each resource which doesn't have a get operation,add the corresponding get operation.

 For example: